So, what is a good online catalog of chemicals, you may ask?

 |

-In reality a majority of the information that is critical to an online catalog is NOT digitally accessible for most companies, as reported in the column “Rarely Digitalized Data” in the table above.
-This information is of course somewhere in the company, in employee’s heads, in e-mails or in non-shared files, but usually not in a structured, digitally-accessible format.
+In reality, a majority of the information that is critical to an online catalog is NOT digitally accessible for most companies, as reported in the column “Rarely Digitalized Data” in the table above.
+This information is, of course, somewhere in the company, in employees’ heads, in e-mails, or non-shared files, but usually not in a structured, digitally-accessible format.

-Moreover, it is generally scattered between the labs, product management, marketing, communication, sales forces, tech assistance… and not centralized in a one place.
+Moreover, it is generally scattered between the labs, product management, marketing, communication, sales forces, and tech assistance, and is not centralized in one place.

 Building an online catalog is often the moment when chemical companies realize that they need a PIM.
 It is the easiest way to centralize ALL information required, easily in one place.